EmbedITCZ/jbehave-support/README.md

 ### Write your story class

-Create a Java class that extends `AbstractSpringStories` and call it `<yourStoryName>Story`.
+In the same directory as your `.story` file create a Java class that extends `AbstractSpringStories` and call it `<yourStoryName>Story` (naming is important).
 Add the annotation `@ContextConfiguration(classes = TestConfig.class)` to link it with your TextConfig class.
 Leave this class empty.
 ```
 @ContextConfiguration(classes = TestConfig.class)
 public class GoogleStory extends AbstractSpringStories {